Private Car Sales in Texas

 Before you do anything, make sure that you understand that you need to change the name on the title within 30 days of a sale.
 Failure to do so can result in you being held responsible for traffic fines, toll violations, or even crimes committed in the vehicle in some cases.

 No matter how well you think you can read people, it's important for you to request a Vehicle Transfer Notification and submit it to the Texas DMV to protect yourself.
 Doing so will protect you against those potential hazards.

-So for all you “Sell your car Houston” google searchers out there, remember the advice above!
-If you’ve got that in mind lets go over how to sell your car privately in Texas.
+So for all Google searchers out there, remember the advice above!
+If you've got that in mind let's go over how to sell your car privately in Texas.

 In the interest of being precise, please also include the odometer reading in order to cover yourself in case anything should happen (pray for the best and prepare for the worst seems like it fits really well here).